interfect/odrive-copy/README.md

 2. Connect your cloud accounts: Amazon Cloud Drive and Google Drive.
 The names ytou assign to the accounts will be their paths in the folder used by odrive later.

-3. [Download and start the odrive agent](https://docs.odrive.com/docs/odrive-sync-agent#section--download-sync-agent-), which is the proprietary odrive uploader/downloader process.
+3. [Download and start the odrive agent](https://docs.odrive.com/docs/odrive-sync-agent#section--download-sync-agent-), which is the proprietary binary odrive uploader/downloader process.
 It stays running as a server process.

 4. [Download and install on your PATH the odrive.py CLI tool](https://docs.odrive.com/docs/odrive-cli#section--download-cli-), which is used to control the server.